microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/BreakingChanges.md

   - MixedRealityToolkit.Services/
   - MixedRealityToolkit.SDK/

-- The asset in question does not belong to the Experimental namespace.
+- The asset in question does not belong to the experimental namespace.

 > Any asset that sits in the examples package (i.e. part of the MixedRealityToolkit.Examples/ folder)
 > is subject to change at any time, as assets there are designed to be copied and viewed by consumers